Carlanachman/EcoScore-Study/README.md

 ## Contenants
 Here's a file named Projet_FMAD consisting of :
 - a file project.py, containing the project's code parts
-- a text file containing a link to a colab file also containing the project's code parts
+- a pdf file containing a link to a colab file also containing the project's code parts
 - an xlsx file containing the data used
-- a text file report.pdf containing answers to questions, as well as some explanations and images
+- a pdf file projet.pdf containing answers to questions, as well as some explanations and images

 ## Installation